impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 I think I see now- `field2` tells the `sort` command where to terminate one key and start the next key?

 I Google "bash sort keys" to try and get confirmation of this.
 The first result is a StackOverflow post which (judging by its title) doesn't appear useful IMO.
-The 2nd result is [this link](https://web.archive.org/web/20220410153515/https://riptutorial.com/bash/example/31704/sort-by-keys), from a site called "RIP Tutorial".
+The 2nd result is [this link](https://web.archive.org/web/20220410153515/https://riptutorial.com/bash/example/31704/sort-by-keys){:target="_blank" rel="noopener"}, from a site called "RIP Tutorial".
 I've highlighted the relevant sentence below:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-18mar23-1113am.png" width="70%" style="border: 1px solid black; padding: 0.5em">